-Driving Impressions Even with the base 3.7-liter V6 engine that makes 274 horsepower, the 2012 Lincoln MKS feels strong.
-The sedan's 6-speed automatic transmission is a smooth shifter and outside noise is...hushed thanks to an emphasis on sound-deadening in the cabin.
-Step up to the turbocharged 3.5-liter V6 in the EcoBoost model, and the MKS feels downright quick, its 355 horsepower planted firmly to the ground via the car's standard AWD.
+Driving Impressions Even with the base 3.7-liter V6 engine that makes 304 horsepower, the 2013 Lincoln MKS feels strong.
+The sedan's 6-speed automatic transmission is a smooth shifter, and outside noise is...hushed thanks to an emphasis on sound-deadening in the cabin.
+Step up to the turbocharged 3.5-liter V6 in the EcoBoost model, and the MKS feels downright quick, its 365 horsepower planted firmly to the ground via the car's standard AWD.
 The MKS's new adaptive suspension vastly improves its cornering and emergency response reflexes without significantly disturbing the car's reputation for delivering a smooth and quiet ride.
-The steering feels more precise as well and on the stopping side, the MKS brakes are powerful and secure.
+The steering feels more precise as well and on the stopping side, the new larger brakes are powerful and secure.
 Overall, the Lincoln feels fairly agile for a car of its size, even in spite of its comfort-crafted personality.

 Does the thought of parallel parking strike fear in your heart?
 This optional system can help.
 With aid from ultrasonic sensors, Active Park Assist measures an available parking space and then does the bulk of the work to park the car.

 For 2013, Lincoln has given the MKS a much more expressive exterior.
 The design is most noticeable up front where a prominent winged grille with vertical louver-like slats fills most of the car's front-end acreage.
 Adaptive HID headlights and a new hood with more contours round out the major changes.
 As the car's smooth lines flow rearward, its shape is more modest and not as visually striking.
 Twin tailpipes do help give the big sedan a notion of power.
 EcoBoost versions receive 19-inch wheels and can further distinguish themselves with an appearance package that includes 20-inch wheels and darkened grille and headlights.

-2012 Lincoln MKS models come with the SYNC connectivity and communication system, the SecuriCode keyless entry keypad (some folks love it), adaptive HID headlights, 12-way power front seats, leather seating surfaces (with front-seat heating and cooling) and heated outboard rear seats, automatic high beams and automatic climate control.
-For a taste of sportiness, push-button start and 18-inch cast aluminum wheels also come standard.
+A 2013 Lincoln MKS comes with the SYNC connectivity and communication system, the SecuriCode keyless entry keypad (some folks love it), adaptive HID headlights, 12-way power front seats, leather seating surfaces (with front-seat heating and cooling) and heated outboard rear seats, automatic high beams and automatic climate control.
+For a taste of sportiness, push-button start and 19-inch cast aluminum wheels also come standard.
 On the safety front, blind-spot monitors and Lincoln's Forward and Reverse Sensing system are also standard.

-Among the upgrades you can make to a Lincoln MKS are: Active Park Assist, a navigation system with rearview camera, 20-inch wheels, an HD Radio, remote-start system, power rear sunshade, a heated steering wheel, power-adjustable pedals, multi-contour massaging front seats, adaptive cruise control, Lane Keep Assist and Alert, THX II Certified Audio with 16 speakers and a 10-inch subwoofer, and a dual-panel moonroof.
+Among the upgrades you can make to the 2013 Lincoln MKS are: Active Park Assist, AWD, a navigation system with rearview camera, 20-inch wheels, an HD Radio, remote-start system, power rear sunshade, a heated steering wheel, power-adjustable pedals, multi-contour massaging front seats, adaptive cruise control, Lane Keep Assist and Alert, THX II Certified Audio with 16 speakers and a 10-inch subwoofer, and a dual-panel moonroof.

-The 2012 MKS offers a choice of two V6 engines.
-The base version is a 3.7-liter good for 274 horsepower and 270 lb-ft of torque.
+The 2013 MKS offers a choice of two V6 engines.
+The base version is a 3.7-liter good for 304 horsepower and 279 lb-ft of torque.
 Models with the 3.7-liter V6 come in FWD or AWD.
 The second option, for EcoBoost models, is a 3.5-liter V6 with two turbochargers.
-This powerplant makes a robust 355 horsepower and 350 lb-ft of torque, and puts power to all four wheels.
-Proving that you can have your cake and eat it, too, the turbocharged EcoBoost engine that's mated to an all-wheel drive system actually has the same fuel-economy ratings as the less powerful 3.7-liter engine that is in a front-wheel-drive MKS.
+This powerplant makes a robust 365 horsepower and 350 lb-ft of torque, and puts power to all four wheels.
+Proving that you can have your cake and eat it, too, the turbocharged EcoBoost engine that's mated to an AWD system has nearly the same fuel-economy ratings as the less powerful 3.7-liter engine that is in a front-drive MKS.
 Both engines can run on regular unleaded gasoline and are teamed to a SelectShift 6-speed automatic that can be manually shifted.